Stomach bug and breastfeeding: what to do

 Some mothers describe that the baby is more nervous after they have suffered from a stomach bug, that their breasts feel soft or that they simply have the feeling that they have run out of milk.

 If the process has been severe or the mother has become dehydrated, milk production may be partially affected.
-If this is the case, you should know that this is a temporary situation and that you can fully recover your milk supply to how it was before the stomach bug.
+If this is the case, you should know that this is temporary and that you can fully recover your milk supply to how it was before the stomach bug.
 Some ideas to increase your milk supply are:

-• Keep hydrated well
+- Keep hydrated well

-• Eat high-calorie foods (fats and proteins) and avoid restrictive diets
+- Eat high-calorie foods (fats and proteins) and avoid restrictive diets

 How can I avoid catching the stomach flu?

 A stomach bug or flu (gastroenteritis) is a fairly common infectious disease consisting of inflammation of the gastrointestinal tract.
-The main symptoms are diarrhoea, vomiting, abdominal pain, cramps and sometimes the onset of fever.
+The main symptoms are diarrhoea, vomiting, abdominal pain, cramps, and sometimes the onset of fever.
 It can be caused by several different viruses, such as rotavirus and norovirus.
 It is a highly infectious disease and is very easily spread by faecal-oral contact:

-• Through person-to-person contact, for example by shaking hands with someone who has been sick and has the virus on their hands.
+- Through person-to-person contact, for example, by shaking hands with someone who has been sick and has the virus on their hands.

-• By touching contaminated objects.
+- By touching contaminated objects.

 Therefore, when there is an outbreak of stomach flu, hygiene is key, as it is in the first 48 hours of the onset of symptoms that people transmit the disease to others most easily.
 After going to the toilet or caring for someone with a stomach bug, it is important that all members of the family who may have been in contact with the faeces (poo) or vomit, and of course the sick person themselves, wash their hands with hot water and soap, and if possible dry their hands and face with paper towels, avoiding the use of towels.